teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 * Boellstorff, Tom, Bonnie Nardie, Cecilia Pearce, and T. L. Taylor.
 2012.
 Ethnography and Virtual Worlds: A Handbook of Method.
 Princeton University Press.
 Ch.
 2 (13-28)

 *Related Readings:*
+Briggs, Charles L. 1986.
+Learning how to ask: A sociolinguistic appraisal of the role of the interview in social science research.
+Cambridge: Cambridge University Press.
 Urry, John.
 2007.
 Mobilities.
 Malden: Politity Press.

 **PAPER 2 DUE**